 Formwork should be set after the excavation and soil-compaction is complete.
 When possible, drive stakes or pins for mounting the formwork lower than the edge of the form.
 This will allow you to hang the trenches on top of the forms without having interference with the stakes.
 Brace all of the forms to ensure that they do not move when the concrete is placed.
-Any movement of the concrete formwork can affect the finish elevation and alignment of the linear drain.
+Any movement of the concrete formwork can affect the finish elevation and alignment of can affect the finish elevation and alignment o the linear drain.